drewtempelmeyer/strikeiron/README.md

 ## Furthermore

-I am in no was associated with Strikeiron.
+I am in no way associated with Strikeiron.